···

 Why Communication Breaks

-Communication breakdowns usually aren't about skill — there's something deeper going on.
+Communication breakdowns usually aren't about skill — they're about what's happening underneath the words.

 Fear of Conflict